 Students attending school are required to have proof of immunizations against Meningitis, diphtheria, pertussis, tetanus, poliomyelitis, measles, mumps, rubella, hepatitis, chicken pox, tuberculosis testing (if enrolling from a foreign country), and any other immunization required by Ohio law and Board policy.
-Those students not providing proof of required immunizations or a completed and signed Immunization Waiver Form within fourteen (14) calendar days of school attendance will be subject to exclusion.
+Those students not providing proof of required immunizations or a signed written statement of parental religious objection within fourteen (14) calendar days of school attendance will be subject to exclusion.
 Any questions about exemptions or immunizations should be directed to the District Nurse.